tytydraco/yessleep/out/Glass.md

 It must’ve been attracted to the light.

-Abruptly the buzzing was cut off by a loud, damp squishiness.
+Abruptly the buzzing was cut off, and right after was a loud, damp squishiness.
 There was a chomping that came to me as noisily as if it were in my own mouth.
 It vibrated from the glass into my bones.

 About a minute passed.
 Then the thing *sticking to the glass* was on the move again.
 It had gotten so close that I could hear the stick and unstick, probably of its feet.
 The sound was nauseating, as if my vertigo weren’t enough.